y56/algo_neapolitan_exercises/README.md

-Foundations of Algorithms
+# Algorithm exercises in *Foundations of Algorithms* by Richard Neapolitan

-by
+## Ch5_13.java
-Richard Neapolitan
+sum of subsets